alhazmy13/MacScripts/README.md

-#MAC Scripts
+# MAC Scripts
 A list of shell commands and tools specific to OS X.

 	You don’t have to know everything.
 You simply need to know where to find it when necessary.”
 	(John Brunner)

+## Looking for contributors

+We are always very happy to have contributions, whether for adding commands or to fix any isssue :D

 ## How to install
  in order to make this work, you will need to have `oh-my-zsh` installed on your OS.

 * Download `mac` folder and move it to `~/.oh-my-zsh/plugins/`
 * Enable the plugin by editing your `~/.zshrc` file and add it to your list of plugins `plugins=(... mac)`

-##usage
+## usage
 just type `mac -COMMAND`